chrisbenincasa/tunarr/docs/getting-started/installation.md

 - `ghcr.io/chrisbenincasa/tunarr:edge-nvidia`
 - `ghcr.io/chrisbenincasa/tunarr:edge-vaapi`

+### Unraid

+Tunarr is available in the [Community Apps](https://unraid.net/community/apps) store on Unraid.
+After [installing the Community Apps plugin](https://forums.unraid.net/topic/38582-plug-in-community-applications/) on your Unraid machine, simply search for "tunarr" and select the resulting app (provided by grtgbln's repository).

+Follow the on-screen instructions to set up the container, including mapping the Web UI port.
+You can optionally pass in an Nvidia GPU or Intel iGPU for hardware transcoding (use the proper corresponding Docker tag), and optionally map an existing dizqueTV configuration directory to migrate.

 ## Binaries

 Tunarr is released in pre-built binaries for Windows (x64), macOS (x64), and Linux (x64).